hemantdua56/K8s-service-Healthcheck/README.md

 [![N|Solid](https://img.icons8.com/color/48/000000/golang.png)]() Golang app

-GLP health checker is an application to generate report on health status of all deployed microservices for the ECP environments.
+health checker is an application to generate report on health status of all deployed microservices for the K8s environments.

   - UI is in Front-end Branch